uber/doubles/docs/source/usage.rst

         assert date.ctime() is None

-Pure doubles
+Pure dobles
 ------------

 Often it's useful to have a test double that represents a real object, but does not actually touch the real object.
-These doubles are called pure doubles, and like partial doubles, stubs and mocks are verified against the real object.
-In contrast to partial doubles, pure doubles do not implement any methods themselves, so allowances and expectations must be explicitly declared for any method that will be called on them.
+These dobles are called pure dobles, and like partial dobles, stubs and mocks are verified against the real object.
+In contrast to partial dobles, pure dobles do not implement any methods themselves, so allowances and expectations must be explicitly declared for any method that will be called on them.
 Calling a method that has not been allowed or expected on a pure double will raise an exception, even if the object the pure double represents has such a method.

-There are three different constructors for creating pure doubles, depending on what type of object you're doubling and how it should be verified:
+There are three different constructors for creating pure dobles, depending on what type of object you're doubling and how it should be verified:

 InstanceDouble
 ++++++++++++++

 ``InstanceDouble`` creates a pure test double that will ensure its usage matches the API of an instance of the provided class.
 It's used as follows::

-    from doubles import InstanceDouble, allow
+    from dobles import InstanceDouble, allow

     def test_verifying_instance_double():